THE COLLECTION

 Oil paintings are arrayed along the back wall of the gallery.
 It may come as a surprise to see that Daniel Chester French was just as talented with a brush and paint as he was with clay.
 His masterful portraits of his daughter, Margaret French Cresson, and niece, Dorothy Schoonmaker, are exhibited for the first time.
 Also featured are works by French’s artist friends, including portraits by the American Impressionist Robert Vonnoh.
 Highlighted in this section are portrait busts of family and friends, including a depiction of Margaret as a Bacchante by French’s only female assistant and longtime confidante, Evelyn Beatrice Longman.
 French’s daughter inherited her father’s artistic talent, as seen in her portrait of William Penn Cresson created shortly after their marriage.

 The full-size plaster model of French’s Memory occupies the central exhibition case.
-The plaster was painted with terra-cotta-colored paint after the artist’s lifetime, and conservation of the work to restore it to its original condition will begin in late 2023.
+The plaster was painted with terra-cotta-colored paint after the artist’s lifetime, and conservation of the work to restore it to its original condition is being planned.
 The final marble Memory is featured prominently in the Charles Engelhard Court of the American Wing at the Metropolitan Museum of Art in New York.

 The new Permanent Collections Gallery was developed by Donna Hassler, Chesterwood’s director emerita; Gerry Blache, Chesterwood’s senior buildings and grounds superintendent; Dana Pilson, Chesterwood’s curatorial researcher and collections coordinator; Jeff Daly, exhibition designer; and Anita Jorgensen, lighting designer.